soderling-lab/SynaptopathyProteomics/docs/Methods.md

 (Plubell et al., 2017).

-As IRS normalization assumes that IRS samples are identical, outlier QC samples were identified iteratively and removed using the method of Oldham et al., (2008).
+As IRS normalization assumes that IRS samples are identical, we sought to identify and eliminate any outlier QC samples prior to IRS normalizzation.
+Outlier QC samples were identified iteratively and removed using the method of Oldham et al., (2008).
 From cortex, two QC outliers (threshold = Z-score Normalized Connectivity -2.5) were removed: Abundance: F2: 129N, Sample, QC, 38824, Ube3a; Abundance: F1: 129N, Sample, QC, 36479, Syngap1 QC.
-No QC outliers were identified in the striatum experiments.
+No QC outliers were identified in striatum samples.

 ### Protein level filtering and imputing
-Proteins that were identified by a single peptide or identified in less than 50% of all samples were removed (Cortex = 94, 15; Striatum = 119,10).
+Proteins that were identified by a single peptide or identified in less than 50% of all samples were removed..
 Any remaining missing values were inferred to be MNAR and imputed with the KNN algorithm.

 ### Combining Cortex and Striatum data
 Data from cortex and striatum were combined, keeping proteins identified in both tissues.
-We developed a normalization approach, TAMPOR normalization, to combine data from this tissues.
-TAMPOR normalizes data relative to WT samples.
+We developed a Tunable Approach for Median-Polish of Ratio or TAMPOR normalization approach, to combine data from both tissues.

-A Tunable Approach for Median-Polish of Ratio (TAMPOR).
 Briefly, this normalization method scales WT samples from cortex and striatum to be equal.
-Only proteins that were identified in both cortex and striatum datasets were used (N=3,022).
 Within a batch, biological replicates are multiplied by the same scaling factor, so this approach does not affect intra-batch comparisons.
-Finally, prior to differential expression and WGCNA analysis, samples with low sample z-score normalized network connectivity (Z.Ki less than −2.5) (outlier samples) were identified iteratively and removed Oldham et al., 2008.
-One cortex sample was identified as an outlier and removed.

 ### Sample level outliers Outlier samples were identified using the method of
+Finally, prior to differential expression and network analysis, we removed samples with low z-score normalized network connectivity (Z.Ki less than −2.5) using the method of Oldham et al.
-Oldham et al.,.
-I sample outlier was identified (Syngap1 HET b7.131N).
+One cortex sample was identified as an outlier and removed (Syngap1 HET b7.131N).

 In all, 2,918 proteins were reliably quantified across 63 biological samples.